xbeat/Machine-Learning/README.md

 Convolutional Neural Networks (CNNs) CNNs are a type of deep neural network designed to process data with a grid-like topology, such as images.
 They are particularly effective for tasks like image recognition, object detection, and image segmentation.
 Code Example:

+## Mastering Python Loops with the `continue` Statement

+The Power of the `continue` Statement

+The `continue` statement is a powerful tool in Python loops that allows you to skip the rest of the current iteration and move to the next one.
+It provides fine-grained control over loop execution, enabling you to bypass certain conditions or elements without breaking the entire loop.

 ## Recurrent Neural Network Regularization in Python

 Understanding Recurrent Neural Networks (RNNs)